coverclock/com-diag-placer/README.md

 UTF-8 and UTF-16.
 I've written some code for this project to do basic TEXT16 stuff as implemented by SQLite3, but I haven't yet given up on using existing libraries like libunistring which GNU provides.

+On Rhodium, the SQLite in the Debian package does not appear to have been build with the SQLITE_ENABLE_COLUMN_METADATA option enabled.
+This eliminates the availability of the sqlite3_column_table_name() function (and others).

 # Dependencies